-White Rock Pride Society alleges discrimination after parish refuses to rent venue
+Pride society files human rights complaint after Catholic parish refuses to rent venue

-The White Rock Pride Society says it is being discriminated after the local Catholic parish refused to rent a venue it owns to them.
+The White Rock Pride Society has filed a formal human rights complaint against the local Catholic parish after the church refused to rent a venue it owns to the society.

-Ernie Klassen, president of the Pride Society, said the hope was to hold a dinner-and-dance event at the Star of the Sea Community Centre to raise funds for a camp that supports LGBT youth.
+In an April interview, Klassen said the society had hoped to hold a dinner-and-dance event at the Star of the Sea Community Centre to raise funds for a camp that supports LGBT youth.

-"They said, well, we'll get back to you," Klassen recounted.
+"They said, 'Well, we'll get back to you,'" Klassen recounted in an interview.

 "They phoned me later in the day and said that, as you maybe thought, there are going to be some issues, and we don't believe we can rent the hall to you."

-While the B.C.
-Human Rights Code addresses discrimination based on sexual orientation, it also gives exemptions to groups like churches for freedom of religion.
+The B.C.
+Human Rights Code addresses discrimination based on sexual orientation, but also gives exemptions to groups like churches for freedom of religion.